semylevy/C-Tron-Multiplayer/README.md

 ## How to play
 Use the arrow keys to navigate the screen.
 As you and the other players move, a trail will be left behind.
 The only rule of the game is: **do not touch any trail**.
 The first player to touch a trail loses and the game ends.

+## Future requests
+* Create better end of game
+* Allow for more than player to lose (while others keep playing)

+## Known bugs
+* When a game finishes, client terminals keep Ncurses settings (such as noecho) resulting in invisible cursor and characters.
+These are just loacl visual settings and don't affect anything outside the window.
+    * To fix close and open again terminal window.